l0k1/superhappyfunbubbletime/README.md

 # superhappyfunbubbletime

 ...definitely isn't going to be the name in the long run.

 A homebrew adventure game aimed at the old grey Gameboy.

-Check out the Wiki hosted here on Github for more info.
+Check out [the unofficial website](http://superhappyfunbubbletime.withdraft.com) for more info.
+It may be out of date.

 *SHFBT is currently not in a workable/playable condition.
 It is still pre-alpha.*